drozbay/WanExperiments/README.md

 - **WanEx_HuMoImageToVideo** – Extends capabilities compared to WanHuMoImageToVideo.
 Allows for providing start/end images in the node directly for convenience (could also use the I2VCustomEmbeds node for more control) and critically allows for providing a batch of reference images instead of only one.

 License: GNU GPLv3

+Attributions for derived code:
-PainterI2V code licensed under MIT License (c) princepainter
+[PainterI2V](https://github.com/princepainter/ComfyUI-PainterI2V) licensed under MIT License (c) princepainter [ComfyUI_essentials](https://github.com/cubiq/ComfyUI_essentials) licensed under the MIT License (c) cubiq